priyavishwakarma9844/simple/new.md

-Hello World!!
+!!Hello World!!
-Good Morning..
+!!Good Morning..
-Have a wonderful day..
+!!Have a wonderful day..